apsinghAnalytics/apsinghAnalytics.github.io/_posts/2023-09-10-RecessionIndicatorsDashboard.markdown

 ---
 ### **Power BI Dashboard Tracking Recession Indicators: Macro-Economic Data and Google Trends using Web-Scraping and PyTrends API**

+Firstly, welcome to my blog!
+In this Power BI project, I'm diving into the world of economics and the stock market.
+I created this project because I wanted to understand what was happening during the market downturn of 2022.
+I was curious to know if the economy was actually at an inflection i.e. entering an **early bull market**.
+The link to the GitHub repository is [here](https://github.com/apsinghAnalytics/US_RecessionIndicatorsAndGoogleTrends).

-This GitHub repository contains a Power BI dashboard that provides valuable insights into the US economy's health.
+In the Github repository, you will find a Power BI dashboard which provides valuable insights into the US economy's health.
 The dashboard is designed to give you a quick overview of the historical and recent economic trends, allowing you to track and analyze various key indicators that signal a potential recession.

-The dashboard is connected to **free data sources** and as such the dashboard can be refreshed to get the latest data.
-The snapshots shown provide a glimpse of the **2022 bear market**.
+What's cool about this project is that it connects to **free data sources** via Web Scraping, and as such the dashboard can be refreshed to get the latest data.
+The pictures you see here are snapshots of what the economy looked like during the **2022 bear market**.

 # Introduction
 Recessions are significant economic events that can impact various aspects of a country's economy.
 This Power BI dashboard aims to help users better understand and anticipate potential recessions by presenting a collection of key indicators that historically correlate with economic downturns.